 Provided that the Governor may revoke or vary any order made under this section.

-[Section 25, formerly section 24, renumbered as section 25 by No. 38 of 1933 s.
+[Section 25, formerly section 24, renumbered as section 25: No. 38 of 1933 s.
 42.]

 26. Powers of local government

 Every local government is hereby authorised and directed to carry out within its district the provisions of this Act and the regulations, local laws, and orders made thereunder: